 - engage with key ‘drivers of resilience’, including religious and community leaders, educators and youth, to enhance their capacity to withstand violent triggers and rely on dialogue to resolve disputes.

 - Conflict mitigation using a human rights-based approach: A guide for taking action to mitigate religious and ethnic conflict (2018).
 This guide is a practical tool to support community and national level actors in their conflict mitigation work.
 It provides a step-by-step process on how to take action to mitigate religious and ethnic conflict using a human rights-based approach.
-Available in ENGLISH.
+Available in ENGLISH and BURMESE

 - Freedom of Religion, the Role of the State, and Interreligious Relations in Myanmar (2018).
 Myanmar, one of the five Theravada Buddhist majority countries in the world that started undergoing a democratic transition, has suffered serious violent and non-violent interreligious conflicts in the past seven years.
 Religion has re-emerged as a potent source of power, identity, and contentious politics, affecting how religious matters have been dealt with by the state.
 This publication looks at the state of freedom of religion, the role of the state, Buddhist-Muslim relations, and other aspects and patterns of interreligious co-existence between and among religious communities in Myanmar.
 Available in ENGLISH and BURMESE